chz31/AABA_23_SlicerMorph/README.md

 ## Topics will be covered in the workshop
 * 3D Slicer and SlicerMorph overview, data loading and saving
 * 3D volumetric data loading, visualization, and segmentation
-* Landmark annotation
+* Landmark annotation and automated landmarking
 * Generalized Procrustes Analysis and PCA visualization
-* Load Slicer and SlicerMorph landmark data into R
+* Load Slicer and SlicerMorph landmark coordinates into R
-* Other modules of SlicerMorph, such as automated landmarking and segmentation

 ## Pre/Post Workshop Self-Help pointers